tabulapdf/tabula/README.md

   To close Tabula, find the Tabula icon in your dock, right-click (or control-click) on it, and press "Quit".

-  Note: If you’re running Mac OS X 10.8 or later, GateKeeper may prevent you from opening the Tabula app.
-Please see this GateKeeper page for more information.
-Make sure you allow applications from "Mac App Store and identified developers", then right-click or control-click on the app and then press "Open".
+  Note: If you’re running Mac OS X 10.8 or later, you might get an error like "Tabula is damaged and can't be opened."
+We're working on fixing this, but click [here](#gatekeeper) for a workaround.

-* **Other platforms** -- Download `tabula-jar.zip` from [the download site][tabula_dl] and unzip it
+* ###Other platforms (e.g. Linux)
-  to the directory of your choice.
+  Download `tabula-jar.zip` from [the download site][tabula_dl] and unzip it to the directory of your choice.
 Open a terminal window, and `cd` to inside the `tabula` directory you just unzipped.
 Then run: